-Tomato Pie has long been a tradition in my family created by my Great Aunt Virginia.
-My grandfather and his 5 brothers and 2 sisters, their children and grandchildren (that would include me) would gather at a few houses along the bay and seriously party for a full 4 days.
+Tomato pie has long been a tradition in my family, started by my Great Aunt Virginia.
+My grandfather and his 5 brothers and 2 sisters, their children and grandchildren (including me) would gather at a few houses along the bay and seriously party for a full 4 days.
 Those times were some of the best times I have ever had.
 Though this tomato pie recipe is my own version, its inspiration was the tomato pies of my childhood.

-One memory that stands out the most is my first bite of the Whitworth Tomato Pie (I have altered the recipe a great deal).
+One memory that stands out the most is my first bite of the Whitworth Tomato Pie.
 The smells coming out of the un-airconditioned kitchen and the gorgeous cheesy top made me want to have an entire pie to myself.
-As I lifted the fork to my mouth, I heard, “it’s a little hot, you might…,” but by then it was too late.
-My head started sweating, ears started burning, and my tongue felt like it was on fire.
+As I lifted the fork to my mouth, I heard, “it’s a little hot, you might…” But by then it was too late.
+My head started sweating, my ears started burning, and my tongue felt like it was on fire.
 I have NEVER had anything so hot (spicy hot) in my life!

 After my mouth had a chance to cool, the flavors of that pie had an addicting quality.
-I have worked to replicate that recipe minus the heat and have fallen in love with Tomato Pie all over again.
+I have worked to replicate that recipe minus the heat.
+In the process, I have fallen in love with tomato pie all over again.
 My plan is to make my version at future reunions and hopefully make memories that will be repeated for generations to come.

 You can find this recipe and many more of my favorite heirloom vegetable and free-range meat recipes in my book, Recipes and Tips for Sustainable Living.